Paschasius Radbertus: Life

 Paschasius was an orphan left on the steps of the convent of Notre-Dame de Soissons.
 He was raised by the nuns there, and became very fond of the abbess, Theodrara.
 Theodrara was sister of Adalard of Corbie and Wala of Corbie, two monks whom he admired greatly.
 At a fairly young age, Paschasius left the convent to serve as a monk under Abbot Adalard, at Corbie.
 There he also met Wala, Adalard's brother and successor.

 Through the abbotship of both Adalard and Wala, Paschasius focused on the monastic life, spending his time studying and teaching.
 In 822 he accompanied abbot Adalard into Saxony for the purpose of founding the monastery of New Corvey in Westphalia.
 When Adalard died in 826, Paschasius helped ensure Wala would become Abbot in his place.
 After Wala's death in 836 Heddo became abbot.
 Ratramnus, who may have held the position of teaching master, held opposing views to Paschasius on a number of ecclesiastical issues.
 Ratramnus wrote a refutation of Paschasius' treatise on the Eucharist, De Corpore et Sanguine Domini, using the same title.

-In 843 Paschasius succeeded Abbot Isaac, however he resigned his title ten years later to return to his studies.
+In 843 Paschasius succeeded Abbot Isaac; however, he resigned his title ten years later to return to his studies.
 He left Corbie for the nearby monastery of Saint-Riquier, where he lived in voluntary exile for some years.
-Why he resigned is unknown, however it is likely that his actions were motivated by factional disputes within his monastic community; misunderstandings between himself and the younger monks were likely factors in his decision.
+Why he resigned is unknown, but it is likely that his actions were motivated by factional disputes within his monastic community; misunderstandings between himself and the younger monks were likely factors in his decision.
 He returned to Corbie late in life, and resided in his old monastery until his death in 865.

 Paschasius' body was first buried at the Church of St. John in Corbie.
 After numerous reported miracles, the Pope ordered his remains to be removed, and interred in the Church of St. Peter, Corbie.